-\paragraph{Text classifier ablations.} To better understand the limits of \fasttext, we train several variants, exploring different choices for the reference data (i.e., the examples given positive labels), feature space, and filtering threshold, as shown in \Cref{tab:fasttext_ablations}.
-For reference positive data, we considered commonly used sources like Wikipedia~\citep{pile}, OpenWebText2~\citep{pile}, and \rpj{}\texttt{-books}~\citep{rpj}, following the reference data used for GPT-3~\citep{gpt3}.
+\paragraph{Text classifier ablations.} To better understand the limits of \fasttext, we train several variants, exploring different choices for the reference data (i.e., the examples given positive labels), filtering threshold, and feature space as shown in Tables \ref{tab:fasttext_ablations} and \ref{tab:fasttext_ablations_features}.
+For reference data, we considered commonly used sources like Wikipedia~\citep{pile}, OpenWebText2~\citep{pile}, and \rpj{}\texttt{-books}~\citep{rpj}, following the reference data used for GPT-3~\citep{gpt3}.
 We also try a novel approach, using instruction-formatted data, drawing examples from OpenHermes 2.5~\citep{openhermes} (\oh) and high-scoring posts from the \texttt{r/ExplainLikeImFive} (ELI5) subreddit.
-Overall, we find, when controlling for other hyperparameters, the \fasttext \oh+ELI5 approach gives a 3.5 percentage point lift on \lowvar compared to the conventional choices.
+Overall, we find, when controlling for other hyperparameters, the \fasttext \oh+ELI5 approach gives a 3.5 percentage point lift on \lowvar compared to the other more conventional choices.
 It is natural to ask whether using \oh data for filtering could preclude additional gains from instruction-tuning.
-In \Cref{appx:hero-run}, we show this is not the case, further suggesting the strength and compatibility of this approach with modern fine-tuning paradigms.
+In \Cref{appx:hero-run}, we show this is not the case, further suggesting the strength and compatibility of this approach with modern finetuning paradigms.
 Finally, we observe that using a fairly strict threshold, which keeps the top-10\% of examples, helps over more permissive top-15\% and top-20\% thresholds.
 We further study the unintuitive behavior of dataset filtering and its connection to human judgment in \Cref{appx:human-judgment}. \takeawaybox{For \hqpool{} and the remaining experiments, we use \fasttext{} \oh + ELI5 classifier score to keep the top 10\% of documents.
 The result of this filtering is \hqpool{}.}